Harrison Attendance Q&A

 The attendance office handles attendance for all students at Harrison High School.
-Given the large number of students attending HHS, we rely on communication through the recorded attendance line or the Student Absence Form on Powerschool for receiving information about student attendance.
+Given the large number of students attending HHS, we rely on communication through the recorded attendance line for receiving information about student attendance.

 What if my student is ill and cannot come to school?

-Call the attendance line or submit the Student Absence Form (detailed above).
+Call the attendance line.
 If calling the attendance line, leave a message telling us your student’s name, grade and if they will be out of school all day, or if they will be arriving late.
 Attendance also needs the name of the person calling, the relationship to the student and a return phone number.

 What if my student gets sick at school?